IdentityPython/pysaml2/doc/howto/idp.rst

 provider, mainly because you have to divide the functionality between the application and the plugins.
 Now, to do that you have to understand how repoze.who works.
-Basically on every request; the ingress plugins first gets to do there stuff, then the application and finally the egress plugins.
+Basically on every request; the ingress plugins first gets to do their stuff, then the application and finally the egress plugins.

 So in broad terms this is what happens: